decentralized-identity/keri/docs/Q-and-A-Security.md

 _(@henkvancann)_

 ## ***Q: The Round Robin in indirect mode is more efficient than gossiping?
 Yes.
-It has 2n complexity where as gossiping has the more expensive nlogn {TBW}
+It has _ complexity where as gossiping has the more "expensive" _nlogn_ complexity.
+However, _Round Robin_ has the characteristic of building up latency, which can be a burden in speed-sensitive usecases.
+A provison has been planned in KERI to offer best of both worlds.\
+_(@henkvancann)_

 ## *Q: What does 'fully witnessed" mean?
-It means that the threshold has been met, not that all witnesses have witnessed the event.
+It means that the _threshold_ of the number of witnesses has been met, It doesn't mean that all witnesses have witnessed the event.

 ## ***Q: So what if a controller rotates 100% of the witnesses out?
 {TBW, just soundbites from the meeting KERI WG April 6 2021 listed below}